Pepsi Paloma: Rape case and aftermath

 After appearing in a handful of films, Paloma was involved in a highly publicized scandal when she accused comedians Vic Sotto, Joey de Leon and Ricardo "Richie D'Horsie" Reyes of rape.
 According to Paloma's account, she and fellow actress Guada Guarin were drugged, brought to a room at the Sulô Hotel in Quezon City, and then raped.
-Actor and future senator Tito Sotto, who is also Vic's older brother, soon became involved, compelling Paloma to drop the charges by allegedly intimidating her with a gun.
+Actor and senator Tito Sotto, who is also Vic's older brother, soon became involved, compelling Paloma to drop the charges by allegedly intimidating her with a gun.
 Sotto had drawn up an Affidavit of Desistance and obtained her signature, although some newspaper reports stated that it was Pepsi's mother who signed the document on her behalf.
 Had the suspects been convicted of the charges, they would have faced the death penalty—execution by electric chair, the same fate that befell three of four convicted rapists in actress Maggie de la Riva's case two decades prior.

 Although the three suspects initially denied Paloma's accusations, they later issued a public apology, on their knees on live TV, and in an article published by the People's Journal on October 13, 1982, saying:

 We hope that you will not allow the error we have committed against you to stand as a stumbling block to that future which we all look forward to.
 We therefore ask you to find it in your heart to pardon us for the wrong which we have done against you.

 Due to the signed Affidavit of Desistance, Paloma did not pursue her complaint and the case did not go to court.

 Death

 On May 31, 1985, Paloma was found dead in her apartment, in an apparent suicide by hanging.
 According to police investigation, the rape case was one factor of her suicide.
-A diary, citing monetary problems and anxieties over her relationship with her mother and her boyfriend and was found in her bedroom, although the authenticity of the journal entries have been questioned, especially by her manager Babette "Babe" Corcuerra, who claims she was actually earning well.
+A diary, citing monetary problems and anxieties over her relationship with her mother and her boyfriend was found in her bedroom, although the authenticity of the journal entries have been questioned, especially by her manager Babette "Babe" Corcuerra, who claims she was actually earning well.
 She was buried at Olongapo Memorial Park in Olongapo, Zambales.